WAMaker/WAMSimpleDataSource/README.md

 ## Usage

-In order to make codes clear and reduce hard codes, **WAMCellInfo** and **WAMSectionInfo** are both able to set alias (nullable according to your dependence) for index searching, appending, replacing and removing.
+In order to make codes clear and reduce hard codes, **WAMCellInfo** and **WAMSectionInfo** are both able to set alias (nullable according to your decision) for index searching, appending, replacing and removing.

 #### WAMCellInfo